-The University of Chicago is accredited by the American Board of Medical Genetics and Genomics (ABMGG) to provide training in clinical molecular genetics and clinical cytogenetics.
+The University of Chicago is accredited by the American Board of Medical Genetics and Genomics (ABMGG) to provide training in Laboratory Genetics and Genomics (LGG).
+LGG is a new specialty of the ABMGG that integrates training in both molecular and cytogenetics in a single program of a minimum duration of 24-months.
+Please visit the ABMGG site for more details and updates.
 The training program benefits from a wide range of clinical and basic research activities across departments at the University and Medical Center.
 Areas of interest within the program include genetics of neurodevelopmental disorders, endocrine disorders, complex disease, inherited cancer syndromes, chromosomal basis of cancer and human genome variation.
-Opportunities for practical application of research within the training program include orphan disease diagnostics, translation of new gene discoveries for diagnostic purposes, technology development, chromosome structure and function studies, and phenotype/karyotype studies.
+Opportunities for practical application of research within the training program include orphan disease diagnostics, translation of new gene discoveries for diagnostic purposes, technology development, chromosome structure and function studies, and genotype/phenotype/karyotype studies.

 The Molecular Genetics Laboratory and the Cytogenetic Laboratory at the University of Chicago provide testing for a wide range of genetic disorders.
-During both the first and second year of training, fellows will participate in the daily diagnostic activities of the laboratories including (but not limited to) learning laboratory techniques, analyses, and result interpretation towards the completion of a clinical logbook.
-Trainees will learn clinical laboratory management including lab regulatory issues and quality control procedures.
-Fellows will also have the opportunity to develop and validate new clinical tests and participate in research projects.
-In addition, throughout the program, trainees will participate to a number of didactic activities including:
+During the entire duration of training, fellows will participate in the daily diagnostic activities of the laboratories including (but not limited to) learning laboratory techniques, genetic test analyses, and result interpretation.
+Trainees will learn clinical laboratory management skills including lab regulatory issues and quality control procedures.
+The opportunity to develop and validate new clinical tests and participation in research projects is available.
+In addition, throughout the program, trainees will participate in a number of didactic activities including:

 - A Medical Genetics Core Lecture Series.
 This comprises a series of 25-30 didactic lectures pertinent to clinical laboratories.
-The lectures are intended to include all the major areas of molecular genetics, cytogenetics, cancer cytogenetics, mitochondrial genetics, counseling issues, risk assessment, billings, CAP/CLIA regulations, as well as different aspects of clinical genetics and genetic syndromes.
-This lecture series is given every other year.
+The lectures are intended to include all the major areas of molecular genetics, cytogenetics, cancer cytogenetics, mitochondrial genetics, pharmacogenetics, counseling issues, risk assessment, test billing, CAP/CLIA regulations, as well as different aspects of clinical genetics and genetic syndromes.

 - Weekly Clinical Case Conferences.
 These are interdisciplinary conferences involving the Cytogenetics, Molecular Genetics, Cancer Genetics and Molecular Pathology Laboratory faculty, fellows and staff involved in the diagnosis and management of patients with genetic disorders.
 During Case Conferences, interesting clinical cases are usually presented offering an opportunity to correlate molecular genetic results with clinical histories to enhance the educational experience.